-The Laboratory Device Automation Profile covers the workflow between an Automation Manager application (e.g., a LAS or a LIS) and a set of automated peri-analytical devices in the
+The Laboratory Device Automation Profile covers the workflow between an Automation

-670 laboratory.
-This processing includes the pre-analytical process of the specimen (sorting, centrifugation, aliquoting, transportation, decapping) and the post-analytical process (recapping, transportation, rerun, dilution, storage and retrieval).
+Manager application (e.g., a LAS or a LIS) and a set of automated peri-analytical devices in the laboratory.
+This processing includes the pre-analytical process of the specimen (sorting, centrifugation, aliquoting, transportation, decapping, staining) and the post-analytical process (recapping, transportation, rerun, dilution, storage and retrieval).
+The profile scope covers peri-analytical devices in any specialties of clinical and anatomic pathology.
 The analytical process is out of scope of this LDA Profile, and handled by the LAW Profile.